bloominstituteoftechnology/Theory-Of-Computation/legacy/objectives/state-machines/README.md

 Video game AIs can exist in a lot of states, e.g. idling, bored, running, shooting.

 1. Come up with a list of 4 states an AI can be in.
+    Therapist AI can be in a state of Listening, Researching, Explaining, Encouraging

 2. Figure out the transitions between those states.
+    Transitioning from listening to Researching, i.e. listening to the person to researching keywords to find their personality type.
+    Can go from researching to encouraging i.e. complementing the speaker on their strengths and the good parts of themselves. go from encouraging to explaining i.e. explaning how they can be better off by improving in some areas known to be weak by their researched personalities. go from either encouraging or explaining back to listening.

 3. Draw a state machine diagram of your AI.